Featured picture: theoretical population III star formation from the infant universe; they don’t exist anywhere today!

 The sad reality is that if any of these findings are credible they are proof positive that the universe cannot be dated by starlight.
 The universe cannot be proven to be 13.8 billion years old either.
 There must be other explanations for the observations.
 If not these findings should lead to a

 re-writing of the known laws of the universe.
 I am not saying this evidence is useful to the design argument – yet!
 But this is a perfect example of “if it doesn’t fit, make it fit”.
 How useful is it to explain concrete phenomena as exceptions to the paradigm when the exceptions demand that the paradigm shift?
 Are we able to get a glimpse of reality?

 Hubble didn’t like the facts he discovered either; we are the apparent center of the universe.
 He didn’t like his glimpse of reality.
 So he decided that his religious preference of atheism should prevail over the facts of science and announced that the universe is unbounded, without a center, without direction; a ridiculous notion if the universe is the product of a big explosion!!
 Yet, his religion prevailed and cosmologists and astronomers have been struggling with this model ever since.
 This is not science.
 It is the very

 antithesis of science.
 It is anti-science.
 Hubble and others like him have established a new scientific method that I will call the 4Fs method.
 It works like this: when “facts fail, force fiction”.
-Truth will never be achieved by this method; only the propagation of myth.
-Even now what we teach as science is more mythology… the study of myths, and they make no sense.
+The truth will never be achieved by this method; only the propagation of myth.
+Even now what we teach as science is more mythology… the study of myths and they make no sense.